ammariqais/SkiaForUnity/README.md

 2. Import the SkiaSharp package into your Unity project.

+3. In Unity, go to Edit > Project Settings > Player and select the iOS platform.

+4. Scroll down to the Other Settings section and locate the Scripting Define Symbols field.

+5. Add UNIFIED and IOS to the Scripting Define Symbols.
+This is necessary to enable the SkiaSharp functionality specifically for iOS.

-3. Create a new script or modify an existing script to leverage the SkiaSharp API for drawing graphics and the Skottie API for playing Lottie animations.
+6. Create a new script or modify an existing script to leverage the SkiaSharp API for drawing graphics and the Skottie API for playing Lottie       animations.

-4. Build and run your Unity project to see the Skia graphics and Lottie animations in action.
+7. Build and run your Unity project on an iOS device to see the Skia graphics and Lottie animations in action.

 ## Contributing